-§ 7 Market Disruptions
+§ 6 Market Disruptions

-- If, in the opinion of the Issuer, a Market Disruption (§ 7(2)) exists on the Valuation Date, the Valuation Date will be postponed to the next following Calculation Date on which a Market Disruption no longer exists.
-The Issuer will endeavor to notify the parties involved in accordance with § 9 without delay if a Market Disruption has occurred.
+- If, in the opinion of the Issuer, a Market Disruption (§ 6(2)) exists on the Maturity Date, the Maturity Date will be postponed to the next following Calculation Date on which a Market Disruption no longer exists.
+The Issuer will endeavor to notify the parties involved of the occurrence of a Market Disruption in accordance with § 8 without delay.
 The Issuer, however, is not obligated to do so.
-If the Valuation Date has been postponed by 8 Calculation Dates following the expiry of the Maturity Date, and if the Market Disruption continues to exist on this day, this day shall be deemed the Valuation Date, and the Issuer will determine the Settlement Price at its reasonable discretion (§ 315 BGB) and taking into consideration the market conditions on the Valuation Date. - (2) A "Market Disruption" exists if, for whatever reason, it is impossible for the Issuer to determine the Settlement Price in accordance with § 1(3).
+If, based on the provisions of this paragraph, the Maturity Date has been postponed by 8 Calculation Dates following the expiry of the original Maturity Date, and if the Market Disruption continues to exist on this day, this day shall be deemed the Maturity Date, and the Issuer will determine the Closing Price at its reasonable discretion (§ 315 BGB (German Civil Code)), taking into consideration the market conditions on the Maturity Date. - (2) A "Market Disruption" exists, when the determination of the Exercise Price pursuant to § 1(4) is impossible for the Issuer for whatever reasons.

-§ 8 Paying Agent
+§ 7 Paying Agent

-- (1) The Paying Agent is BNP Paribas Securities Services, Paris (herein referred to, together with any successor in that function, as the "Paying Agent").
+(1) The Paying Agent is BNP Paribas Securities Services, Paris, (hereinafter referred to, together with any successor in that function, as the "Paying Agent").
 The Paying Agent, if different from the Issuer, acts on behalf of the Issuer exclusively.
 It does not act as the agent, trustee or representative of the warrantholders.
-Only if and to the extent that the Paying Agent has failed to exercise the standard of care of a prudent businessman will the Paying Agent be liable for calculations it performs in connection with the Warrants, for not performing or for incorrectly performing such calculations, or for taking or failing to take other action. - The Issuer can replace the Paying Agent at any time or appoint one or more additional paying agents (also the "Paying Agent", if the context permits), and the Paying Agent can, at any time, resign from its office as Paying Agent.
-Such replacement or resignation will become effective only when the Issuer has appointed another bank with principal offices or a branch office in France to act as Paying Agent.
-Notice of such replacement and appointment shall be published in accordance with § 9 without delay. - (3) The Paying Agent is exempt from the restrictions of § 181 BGB.
+Only if and to the extent that the Paying Agent has failed to exercise the standard of care of a prudent businessman will the Paying Agent be liable for calculations it performs in connection with the Warrants, for not performing or for incorrectly performing such calculations, or for taking or failing to take other action.

-(4) Neither the Issuer nor the Paying Agent are required to verify the authority of persons submitting Warrants.
+- The Issuer can, at any time, replace the Paying Agent or appoint one or more additional paying agents (also the "Paying Agent", if the context permits), and the Paying Agent can resign from its office as Paying Agent at any time.
+Such replacement or resignation will become effective only when the Issuer has appointed another bank with principal office or a branch office in France to act as Paying Agent.
+Notice of such replacement, resignation or appointment shall be published in accordance with § 8 without delay. - (3) The Paying Agent is exempt from the restrictions of § 181 BGB. - (4) Neither the Issuer nor the Paying Agent is required to verify the authority of persons submitting Warrants.

-§ 9 Notices
+§ 8 Notices